Grotest/vite-video/README.md

 <h3 align="center">Frontend developer</h3>

 it's a PET project Online cinema.
 This project is designed for training purposes only.
 Frontend with API call is develop.
+The project has all major features completed.

 ## Setup